trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Emi: sounds great, we have a representative from the Quilt project here that would like to speak on this topic.
 And I will give them the floor.

-Starchild: Hello, so very quickly, I am the admin and ??? lead for Quilt, also I am DevOp experts in my day jobs.
+Starchild: Hello, so very quickly, I am the admin and infrastructure lead for Quilt, also I am DevOp experts in my day jobs.

 Um okay, so one issue we have here is that, like later in the discussion, if anyone want to talk about, is signing build.